 - Garlic grows similarly to onions.
 Your location will dictate whether hard neck or soft neck garlic does best.

 - Sweet potatoes are dug up once the plant flowers.
 Those of us in warmer climates can tuck the vines right back into the ground to get another crop started.
 The sweet potato leaves are edible, too.

 - Head lettuce, like the iceberg lettuce you see in the produce section of the supermarket, is harvested by cutting the head off at the base.

 As the name implies, you can cut—or harvest—a portion of these annuals without harvesting the entire plant (as you can many perennials).

 - Lettuce grows as a head or loose leaf.
 Unless you’re aiming for a perfect head, you can continuously harvest leaves until the plant goes to seed.

-- Kale grows taller and taller as you harvest leaves, and can last for months in the garden, offering an ongoing source of food.
+- Kale grows taller and taller as you harvest leaves, so this annual can last for months in the garden, offering an ongoing source of food.
 It’s good for container gardening, too.

 - Celery is easier to store in the garden than the fridge.
 Simply use a knife to cut outer stalks as you need them.